-The Corporation's annual burn rate, as described in Section 613(d) of the TSX Company Manual, under the Omnibus Plan was 1.51% in fiscal 2021.
-The Corporation's annual burn rate under the Option Plan was 2.0% in fiscal 2020 and 1.7% in fiscal 2019 and its annual burn rate under the RSU Plan was 0.88% in fiscal 2020 and 0.82% in fiscal 2019.
+The Corporation's annual burn rate, as described in Section 613(d) of the TSX Company Manual, under the Omnibus Plan was 1.79% in fiscal 2022 and 1.51% in fiscal 2021.
+Prior to the adoption of the Omnibus Plan by the Board on May 17, 2021, the security-based compensation plans of the Corporation were the Corporation's stock option plan (the "Option Plan") and restricted share unit plan (the "RSU Plan").
+The Corporation's annual burn rate under the Option Plan was 2.0% in fiscal 2020 and its annual burn rate under the RSU Plan was 0.88% in fiscal 2020.
 The burn rate is subject to change from time to time, based on the number of Options, RSUs, PSUs and DSUs granted and the total number of Common Shares issued and outstanding.